 Further up I-17 at the next exit is Montezuma’s Well, part of the same network of archeological sites.
 Another cliff dwelling, this one has an irrigation and a well, or actually, a sinkhole that is fed from an underground source of water that helped the Sinagua people survive here.

 Take exit 298 and go east on Highway 618 to Beaver Creek Picnic and Day Use Area, a Coconino National Forest Service site.
-The landscape starts to change here on the drive from Phoenix to Sedona, and this is the southeastern edge of the red rocks area that has made Sedona so famous.
+The landscape starts to change here and this is the southeastern edge of the red rocks area that has made Sedona so famous.

 Beaver Creek is a popular area for hiking and picnicking, and you’ll see why.
 The easy 3.5 trail along the creek leads you to what is known as the Crack, a gorgeous red rocks canyon area popular for swimming and hanging out by the water.